The safety and security of our passengers, visitors, and employees is of utmost importance and is treated seriously.

 Passengers with medical conditions who need to carry needles or syringes must be able to show the medication with an approved pharmaceutical prescription.

-a) Guns, firearms and other devices that discharge projectiles designed to cause serious injury by discharging a projectile, or capable of being mistaken for such devices, including:
+a) Guns, firearms and other devices that discharge projectiles designed to cause serious injury, or capable of being mistaken for such devices, including:

 b) Stunning devices designed specifically to stun or immobilize, including: